 They’re looking for something yummy on the counter, they find it, so they keep looking/surfing.
 Each time they find food it reinforces why they go there in the first place, and it becomes a vicious circle.
 They seek, they find, so they keep seeking.

-Using booby traps is unkind, they may lead to the creation of other behaviour problems, not to mention you are not going to spend the rest of your dog’s life booby trapping the kitchen counter.
+Never set booby traps in the kitchen.
+Again, that is not the way to teach a dog anything, but can cause other behavior problems.
+Not to mention, are you really going to spend the rest of your dog’s life booby trapping the kitchen counter.

 Here are some examples of what I mean…

-Isn’t it better to find a more humane way to get your dog to stop unwanted behaviours?
+Isn’t it better to find a more humane way to get your dog to stop unwanted behaviors?
+That humane way means rewarding the good behaviors you want to see.

 There are two ways to stop dog counter surfing – environmental management and training